Mars 2020 Connection

-The Mars 2020 mission would explore a site likely to have been habitable, seek signs of past life, fill a returnable cache with the most compelling samples, and demonstrate technology needed for the future human and robotic exploration of Mars.
+The Mars 2020 rover explores a site likely to have been habitable.
+It will seek signs of past life, set aside a returnable cache with the most compelling rock core and soil samples, and demonstrate technology needed for the future human and robotic exploration of Mars.

 With past orbiters, landers, and rovers finding evidence of water, the theme "Explore Habitability" emerged to look for additional conditions necessary to life, including chemical elements and compounds necessary for life as we know it.
-Mars Science Laboratory's Curiosity rover marks a transition to the current science theme: "Seek Signs of Life."
+Findings from the Mars Science Laboratory's Curiosity rover marked a transition to the current science theme: "Seek Signs of Life."

-While Curiosity is seeking evidence of habitable conditions (both past water and the chemistry needed for life), under the science definition team's vision, Mars 2020 would potentially seek signs of past life itself in the geologic record.
-It would also potentially include experiments that would prepare for human exploration.
+While Curiosity is seeking evidence of habitable conditions (both past water and the chemistry needed for life), Mars 2020 is seeking signs of past life itself in the geologic record.